rowak/nanoleaf-aurora/README.md

 ```

 ### External Streaming
 External streaming is an advanced feature that allows for continuous updating of the Aurora panels by sending UDP packets.
 External streaming can be enabled using the method ```Aurora.ExternalStreaming.enable()```.
 Static animation data can be sent to the Aurora using the method ```Aurora.ExternalStreaming.sendAnimData()```.
-Effects (with animation data) can also be sent using the method ```Aurora.ExternalStreaming.sendStaticEffect()```. *Note that these methods do not return anything.
+Effects (with animation data) can also be sent using the method ```Aurora.ExternalStreaming.sendStaticEffect()```.
+Individual panels can be updated using the method ```Aurora.ExternalStreaming.setPanel()```. *Note that these methods do not return anything.
 If the data sent is invalid, the server will not send any kind of response*.

 ## The ```Effect``` Class
 The ```Effect``` class is a helper class for parsing raw effect json data received from the Aurora into a **local** object.
 This allows for easier reading from and writing to effects, and helps make creating new effects much easier.
 The Aurora class implements these methods where necessary by default so you don't have call them yourself.